liviamanea/Cosmetice-site/README.md

 American cosmetics site - shop cards for cosmetics, green tratments, healty meals supplements

 Built By
-This project is built and shared by
+This project is built and shared by Livia Manea

-Livia Manea
-Feedback
 If you have any feedback, please reach out to us at liviuta@hotmail.com

 Tags